-There is another option wherein you can view the list of modules that are in use by a given process.
-Simply select one or more processes in the Processes section, and then expand the Associated Modules section to view the list of modules used by the selected processes.
+There is another option wherein you can view the list of modules in use by a given process.
+First, select one or more processes in the Processes section, and then expand the Associated Modules section to view the list of modules used by the selected processes.

-Resource Monitor proves to be an useful tool to investigate processes and locked files, and can come in handy especially when you forget to bring your troubleshooting toolkit along when fixing a friend’s PC.
-“Associated Handles” and “Associated Modules" is a nice feature addition in Windows 7 and higher.
+Resource Monitor proves to be a valuable tool to investigate processes and locked files.
+It can come in handy, especially when you forget to bring your troubleshooting toolkit along when fixing a friend’s PC.
+“Associated Handles” and “Associated Modules” are excellent feature additions in Windows 7 and higher.
 You can also use Process Explorer to find this info.
-Check out Know which process has locked a file.
+Check out the article Know which process has locked a file.

-Incidentally, you may’ve also noticed that the “File in Use” dialog in Windows 7 and higher, displays the Process Name as well.
+Incidentally, you may have also noticed that the “File in Use” dialog (in Windows 7 and higher) displays the Process Name as well.

 Want to find which program is eating away your internet bandwidth?
 Resource Monitor can tell that too.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: